Memoirs

 Posting your story on the web

 Talk about expanding your audience!
 Some people create blogs.
-They are kind of like journals or diaries on the Internet but these are not private…they are viewable by anyone who finds it.
+They are kind of like journals or diaries on the Internet but these are not private.
+They are viewable by anyone who finds it.

 Another method is having stories published on websites.
 You write your story and find a website who might be interested in publishing it on their site.
 Then not only will it be available for all to see, but also the traffic generated by that particular site will drastically increase your exposure.
 And you can send the URL (web address) of your story to friends and family, and they can view it instantly from their Internet browser.